Protect your company informationThe page was last modified:

 The Swedish Companies Registration Office (Bolagsverket)

-The Swedish Civil Contingencies Agency (MSB) (in Swedish)
+The Swedish Civil Contingencies Agency (MSB)

 Responsible: Swedish Agency for Economic and Regional Growth